UMC Special General Conference

 The Traditional Plan keeps the current language around sexuality and increases accountability by streamlining the processes to enforce penalties for violations of The Book of Discipline related to marriage and ordination of LGBTQI persons.
 Some parts of the Traditional Plan were ruled unconstitutional, and it will take some time to clarify which parts will become part of our church law and which parts will not.

-What is happening in the UMC?
+What is the next step for the UMC?

-How does this impact Christ Church?
+What does this all mean for Christ Church?

 As stated above, it will take some time for these decisions to be clarified.
 Our Senior Pastor Shane Stanford, our Executive Team and church leaders will be meeting and bringing more information to the congregation in the days and weeks ahead.

 Official christ church statement

 On February 23-26, the United Methodist Church held a Special General Conference to debate our current position on same-sex marriage.
 At this conference, global delegates had the opportunity to vote on one of three potential plans.
 Christ Church supports the Modified Traditional Plan, which represents the historical, orthodox position of the Christian Church.

 Christ Church prays that the global church continues to affirm scriptural authority as well as the current doctrine and discipline that has guided Christ Church for 63 years—the same doctrine and discipline that has been affirmed by every UMC clergy person and Bishop at their ordination.

 Going forward we maintain our commitment to stand firmly on the following: